HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ## 5. Partners

-- This user story is developed on branch `partners`.
+- This user story is developed on branch `home-partners`.
 - This branch is merged to `master` branch after completion.

 > There should be a button with heading "BECOME A PARTNER" at the top right